-How to Generate Your Own Leads (3 Can’t-Fail Tactics for Top Reps)
+How to Generate Leads Yourself as a Sales Rep (3 Can’t-Fail Tactics)

 There are two types of salespeople: those who can generate their own leads and those who can’t.